Capillary fluctuations and energy dynamics for flow in porous media: RESULTS

 \subsection{Experimental Results}

 Experimental data was collected for a Berea sandstone.
-The sample porosity was $0.199$ and the absolute permeability was $0.7$ $\mu$m$^2$ The sample diameter was $4$ mm and the length $10$ mm.
+The sample porosity was $0.199$ and the absolute permeability was $0.7$ $\mu$m$^2$.
+The sample diameter was $4$ mm and the length $10$ mm.
 Oil was injected into the sample at a rate of $0.35$ $\mu$L/minute.
 Pressure transducer measurements were collected for the oil at an interval of $\Delta t = 0.32$ sec.
-Several assumptions were necessary to support the analysis of the experimental data. since Pressure measurements were available for the oil phase only, the water was assumed to be in equilibrium with the external pressure (1 atm) at the outlet of the sample.
+Several assumptions were necessary to support the analysis of the experimental data.
+Since pressure measurements were available for the oil phase only, the water was assumed to be in equilibrium with the external pressure (1 atm) at the outlet of the sample.
 Since the transducer measurements for the oil pressure are available only at the inlet boundary, this was assumed to adequately represent the spatially averaged pressure within the sample.
 While it is nearly certain that various intermittent pressure gradients and spatial fluctuations occurred within the sample, the response of the pressure waves (based on the speed of sound) is fast compared to the timescale for flow (based on the rate of change in saturation).
 Time derivatives were evaluated by fitting a spline function to the experimental time series data and evaluating the first derivative.
 Time averages were then computed based on a simple moving average (SMA).
 Average pressure values are shown in Fig. \ref{fig:experimental-pressure}.
+For $\Lambda=128$ seconds, the pressure signal behaves as a continuous {\em ison}, incorporating the reversible components of the original signal.
+Given a sufficiently long time averaging interval, the effect of {\em rheons} is thereby embedded entirely within the fluctuation terms.